Your Proactive Guide to Perinatal Mental Wellness: Tips for Expectant Moms

 Understanding "Perinatal Mental Wellness" and Why It Matters Now

 "Perinatal" refers to the period during pregnancy and up to a year after childbirth.
-So, perinatal mental wellness is all about nurturing your emotional health throughout this entire journey.
+So, perinatal mental wellness is all about nurturing your emotional health throughout this entire process.
 Prioritizing your mental well-being during pregnancy isn't just a nice-to-have; it's a crucial part of a healthy pregnancy for both you and your baby.
 Many women experience significant mood changes during this time.
 In fact, the National Institute of Mental Health (NIMH) highlights that perinatal depression is a real and treatable medical condition that can affect any mother, regardless of age, race, income, culture, or education.

 The "What Ifs" and Worries: Common Feelings for Expectant Moms Like You